lambdaclass/cairo-vm_in_go/README.md

 * HINT E: Prints the value of n (3), then used the ExitScope operation (Scopes = [{n: 5}])
 * HINT F: Prints the value of n (5)

-Now that we know how execution scopes work, implementig them is quite simple:
+Now that we know how execution scopes work, implementing them is quite simple:

 ```go
 type ExecutionScopes struct {